The Health Effects of Mold Where You Work and Live

 Mold spores produce toxins in order to survive, these are called mycotoxins.
 Mycotoxins can affect human health and cause allergic reactions, sometimes very severe reactions.
 The mycotoxins exist in the shell of the mold spore.
 This means that even dead mold spores can have an adverse effect.

 If you are experiencing some of these health effects over a period of time you may want to consider whether mold is present in your environment.
 A mold inspection of the environment is recommended along with air testing.
-If mold is discovered, it is important for it to be remediated and Turn-Key Environmental can help develop a plan that alleviates the bad health effects of mold.
+If mold is discovered, it is important to act right away.
+See Turn-Key Environmental’s Services for Mold Testing in Dayton, Ohio.